Sunday, December 1, 2024

 Determine the level of workout you want

 Your overall level of fitness achieved by riding an e-bike will be largely determined by your effort and how much energy you expend.
-If you choose to increase electrical assistance level whenever riding gets a little challenging, you won’t get as much exercise as riding until you’re breathless or your muscles start to burn.
+If you choose to increase your electrical assistance level whenever riding gets a little challenging, you won’t get as much exercise as riding until you’re breathless or your muscles start to burn.

 That being said, you should start slowly.

 The great thing about e-bikes though, is that you can easily switch from riding hard to riding easy and vice versa.
 So, there’s no reason to avoid a challenge, burn more calories, and get fitter.
 You can always reduce your effort when you get tired.
-In fact, using intervals of hard and easy on a pedal assisted bike is a great way to start building your cycling workout and stay motivated to continue.
+In fact, using intervals of hard and easy on a pedal-assisted bike is a great way to start building your cycling workout and stay motivated to continue.

 Like any type of exercise, you should start pedaling slowly to warm up so that you don’t over-stress your muscles.
 Then, gradually increase the intensity until you have reached your maximum heart rate.
 Stay riding in that zone as long as you are comfortable, preferably for 15-20 minutes.